 I’d say stick with basic tees and tanks, but let’s be honest.
 You’re Lola and that just won’t do.
 Most notably, rely heavily on accessories to dress up or down… necklaces, bangles, and a small bag you can grab when the backpack is getting left in the car: all musts.
 I also am going on the record with my permission to pack as many pairs of sandals as you can fit.
 Instead, limit your beauty needs: bronzer & lip balm & go.

-Also, because I know lots of desert photo opps are in order… I think these are the real must:
+Also, because I know lots of desert photo opps are in order… I think these from TopShop (no longer available) are the real must:

 Godspeed, little Lola.
 We expect postcards from every stop and of course, details on what you end up packing!